 Warranties are good but don’t buy an extended warranty.
 Extensions usually cost too much.
 But a longer initial warranty usually gives some assurance of durability, so a warranty that’s a year or two in length is better than a 30-day or shorter one or none at all, even if you know you never will exercise it.

 Don’t bother getting Microsoft Windows.
-About the only use for it, if it’s already installed, is for testing a used laptop and to check that the operating system can see the various devices and connectors you’re paying for, and other operating systems can do all that, too.
-(If the OS can’t see something you see on the outside, possibly the something is broken and no OS will be able to use what you paid for.)
-If you’re going on the Internet, Windows is less secure and hackers crack it often.
+About the only use for it, if it’s already installed and if you can do it legally and without logging in anywhere, is for initially testing a used laptop and to check that the operating system can see the various devices and connectors you’re paying for, and other operating systems can do all that, too.
+(If the OS can’t see something you see from the outside, possibly the something is broken and no OS will be able to use what you paid for.)
+If you’re going on the Internet, Windows is less secure and hackers crack it often, through Microsoft accounts.
 Erase Windows; deleting is not good enough; run DBAN to do the dirty deed dirt cheap (using DBAN is described below).
 Install the *nix operating system instead, usually Linux.
 The Linux operating system is technically better, it comes in many flavors, you can learn it, and it’s usually free.
 More secure distributions (distros) include Fedora Linux, openSuse Linux, and PCLinuxOS.
 Even more secure may be TrueOS, based on FreeBSD, which isn’t Linux but is close enough and both are free.
 A friendlier Linux distro, although less secure, is Ubuntu Linux.
 Linux on a live CD is available; Porteus Linux and Knoppix Linux are two.
 Generally, you should prefer newer OS versions over old ones, especially old ones that have reached official end-of-life dates and no longer get automatic updates.
 Many distros have online forums where you can ask questions and report bugs.
 If you want support and are willing to pay for it, Red Hat Enterprise Linux (RHEL) and Suse Linux are offerings.
 There are many more distros, most of them free, with various strengths and weaknesses.
 While Windows is often easier to understand and uniquely supports several well-known programs, I don’t recommend it.

 Buy a small portable surge suppressor for travel use (maybe $5) and a heavy-duty (long-lasting) one for home for about $20 to $50 or so.
 Look at the rating in joules; more are better.
 If it has an LED that tells you whether it’s currently suppressing, all the better.
 If there’s no LED, set a date for when you should stop trusting the surge suppressor (make it later if you bought more joules).
 When it stops suppressing, replace it before disaster strikes, and use the old one as an extension cord only, even if you have to relabel it.
 (A power strip is hardly more than an extension cord; it does not suppress surges, despite what it looks like.)